netscaler/ADM-StyleBooks/CONTRIBUTING.md

 7. Use lowercase for StyleBook names, parameters, components and properties.

-8. Do not use quotes or double quotes to wrap strings, as they are often required in YAML.
+8. Do not use quotes or double quotes to wrap strings, as they are often not required in YAML.

 9. Suffix the name of components with "-comp".
 For example a component that builds an lbvserver is named "lbvserver-comp".